opendocsg/slw-judgments-backfill/2004_SGHC_225/report.md

 63     The first issue that the court has to decide is whether the words complained of bear the defamatory meaning pleaded by the plaintiff or some lesser defamatory meaning.
 I have already set out what the plaintiff said the words meant.
 The defendant pleaded that the words in issue, “in their natural and ordinary meaning and in their proper context, meant and were understood to mean that the plaintiff was attempting to gain the strong approval and/or support of NatSteel’s minority shareholders on the issue of the linkage”.

-64     In _Microsoft Corporation v SM Summit Holdings Ltd_ [1999] 4 SLR 529, the Court of Appeal set out the principles applicable in determining the natural and ordinary meaning of the words complained of in a defamation action.
+64     In _Microsoft Corporation v SM Summit Holdings Ltd_ <span class="citation">[1999] 4 SLR 529</span>, the Court of Appeal set out the principles applicable in determining the natural and ordinary meaning of the words complained of in a defamation action.
 The Court there said, at [53]:

 ## [1]

- The court decides what meaning the words would have conveyed to an ordinary, reasonable person using his general knowledge and common sense: Jeyaretnam Joshua Benjamin v Goh Chok Tong [1984–1985] SLR 516; [1985] 1 MLJ 334 and Jeyaretnam Joshua Benjamin v Lee Kuan Yew , supra [[1992] 2 SLR 310].
+ The court decides what meaning the words would have conveyed to an ordinary, reasonable person using his general knowledge and common sense: Jeyaretnam Joshua Benjamin v Goh Chok Tong [1984–1985] SLR 516; [1985] 1 MLJ 334 and Jeyaretnam Joshua Benjamin v Lee Kuan Yew , supra [<span class="citation">[1992] 2 SLR 310</span>].
 The test is an objective one: it is the natural and ordinary meaning as understood by an ordinary, reasonable person, not unduly suspicious or avid for scandal.
 The meaning intended by the maker of the defamatory statement is irrelevant.
 Similarly, the sense in which the words were actually understood by the party alleged to have been defamed is also irrelevant.
 Nor is extrinsic evidence admissible in construing the words.
 The meaning must be gathered from the words themselves and in the context of the entire passage in which they are set out.
 The court is not confined to the literal or strict meaning of the words, but takes into account what the ordinary, reasonable person may reasonably infer from the words.
 The ordinary, reasonable person reads between the lines.

 6       5 _Longman Dictionary of Phrasal Verbs_ (Longman, 1983) states, in respect of the phrase “play to the gallery”: